Halifax Stress Management

 Positive or negative events can both produce stress.

-Consequentially, having some stress is unavoidable fact of life.
+Consequentially, having some stress is an unavoidable fact of life.

 Is stress always bad?